Anwarul Haq Kakar sworn in as Pakistan's caretaker Prime Minister | Politics

 - Pakistan

-Anwarul Haq Kakar was on Monday sworn in as Pakistan's caretaker prime minister to head a neutral political set-up to run the cash-strapped country and conduct the next general elections.
+Anwarul Haq Kakar, an ethnic Pushtun leader who is considered close to the powerful military, was on Monday sworn in as Pakistan's caretaker prime minister to head a neutral political set-up to run the cash-strapped country and conduct the next general elections.

-Kakar, the 52-year-old first-time Senator, is an ethnic Pushtun from Balochistan and a member of the Balochistan Awami Party (BAP) -- a party considered close to the powerful establishment of the country.

-He was administered oath of the office by President Arif Alvi in a ceremony held at the Aiwan-i-Sadr (the President House) in Islamabad.
+President Arif Alvi administered the oath to 52-year-old Kakar at a simple ceremony held at the President House, attended by outgoing prime minister Shehbaz Sharif and several top leaders.
 He became the 8th interim prime minister of Pakistan.

+Kakar, an ethnic Pushtun from the Balochistan province, was unanimously chosen as interim premier to oversee the elections as provided in the Constitution.
+He was serving as a senator but resigned from the post after his appointment as prime minister.

+The acting premier, a first-time Senator, also resigned from the Balochistan Awami Party (BAP), a party set up in 2018 and deemed closer to the powerful establishment of the country.

+After taking the oath, Kakar drove to the PM House, the palatial official residence of prime minister nestled in the foothills of the Margalla mountains, where he was introduced to the new staff.
-Ahead of taking oath, Kakar resigned from the upper house of Parliament.

-Kakar's name was agreed upon during the final day of consultations between Prime Minister Shehbaz Sharif and the Leader of the Opposition in the dissolved National Assembly, Raja Riaz Ahmad on Saturday.
+The immediate task of Kakar is to form a cabinet to assist him run the country.
+According to insiders, Jalil Abbas Jilani, a former career diplomat, is expected to be appointed as foreign minister.
+He was also among the runners for the post of interim premier.
+Kakar now faces the daunting task of holding free and fair elections and keeping the fragile economy on an even keel.
+Meanwhile, former premier Sharif left the PM House and was presented a farewell guard of honour by troops from the three services of the country.
+Kakar's name was agreed upon during the final day of consultations between Prime Minister Sharif and the Leader of the Opposition in the dissolved National Assembly, Raja Riaz Ahmad on Saturday.

 Senate Chairman Sadiq Sanjarani on Monday accepted Kakar’s resignation from the Senate ahead of the latter’s swearing-in as the caretaker prime minister.